Equalities in Health

 What do we mean by Equalities in Health?

 Inequalities are the unfair and avoidable differences between groups.
 In NHS Greater Glasgow and Clyde we can see this in the differences in people's health between the richest and poorest.
 In addition to social class, discrimination because of our age, disability, race, religion & belief, sex, sexual orientation and trans identity can have a harmful effect on our health.

-‘A Fairer NHS Greater Glasgow & Clyde 2016-20’ explains how the organisation will uphold the law by addressing inequalities.
+NHS Greater Glasgow & Clyde is working to bring about greater equalities in health and ensure that everyone who uses the health service or works for us is treated fairly.
 This means, for example, making sure that services are working well for everyone and that people are getting information in a way they can understand.
-The document also covers people’s right not to be discriminated against in the workplace.
+We also report on how we are upholding the equality laws designed to protect people from unfair discrimination.